 Most importantly, don’t do any drugs.
 We know, we sound like an 8th grade school teacher, but Thailand is well-known to imprison tourists caught with drugs, providing lengthy sentences in notoriously poor conditions.
 So, while you’re there, just say no.

-If you’re still concerned about staying safe, then you should read our security guide for Bangkok – it is much more comprehensive and covers more subjects in-depth.
+If you’re still concerned about staying safe, then you should read our travel safety guide for Bangkok – it is much more comprehensive and filled with tips and in-depth information.